-Hi my name is Caroline, I am an accredited Cognitive Behavioural Psychotherapist (CBT) and am also trained in Integrative Counselling/Psychotherapy.
+Hi my name is Caroline, I am an accredited Cognitive Behavioural Psychotherapist (CBT) and am also trained in Integrative Counselling/Psychotherapy/Coaching.
 In addition I am also a qualified Mindfulness Teacher, Mindfulness-based Cognitive Therapy (MBCT) and have completed the Mindfulness training for teenagers (.b).
-I offer short or long term therapy to older adolescents 16 + and adults, I:I or group mindfulness training and an Integrative approach with all these domains.
+I offer short or long term therapy to older adolescents 16 + and adults, I:I or group Mindfulness training and an Integrative approach with all these domains.

-I am a very experienced therapist, having had 20 years of experience in psychological therapies and over 30 years in the general field of mental health.
+I am a very experienced therapist, having had over 20 years of experience in psychological therapies and over 30 years in the general field of mental health.

 How I work:

 I love my work and am dedicated and committed to what I do.
 I provide a safe and confidential space, and have a warm insightful and understanding approach.
 I aim to help you to feel comfortable in the therapeutic environment.
 I believe in building a trusting relationship, which is crucial and will allow you to start exploring difficult and perhaps unwanted or difficult thoughts, feelings and behaviours in your life, that you'd like to change or view differently.